Aniozhang/FAI_Assignment-_1/README.md

-# FAI_Assignment-_1
+# FAI Assignment-1
 Assignment 1 for CS4100

-main.py is the simulaion code. test.py is the utility code to interact with the environment with another script.
+main.py is the simulaion code.

+The main file has two options.
+GUI and CLI
+Utilize the GUI mode to understand the problem.
+Utilize the CLI mode to implement the soulution.